seandogg/seandogg.github.io/index.md

 I have a charming office space in the sea-side hamlet of Langley, WA - just a ferry and traffic jam away from busy Seattle.
 From my window, I can see Glacier Peak, Mt.
 Baker, the Cascades, and the occasional whale.

-Note: I've recently moved my office into our home due to coronavirus, but hope to be working in my office again someday soon.
+**Note**: I've recently moved my office into our home due to coronavirus!
+Hope to be working in my office again someday soon.

 ---